-Rust is a programming language that focuses on performance.
+Rust is a programming language that focuses on performance, programming abstraction and security while keeping control on hardware.

 Because it is compiled, low-level, static-typed and does not require a garbage collector, it can be considered a system programming language and it is suitable for operating system and video games programming.